Lesterpaintstheworld/terminal-velocity/demande/02_002_project_overview.md

 - Exploration of an emerging autonomous economy directed by AIs [REDACTED]
 - Universal Basic Compute (UBC) System [REDACTED: sensitive economic data]
 - This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
 [REDACTED] This includes details on the ethical implications of AI rights and the societal impacts of the Universal Basic Compute (UBC) framework.
 - This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
-[REDACTED]
+[REDACTED: sensitive economic data]
 - This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
 [REDACTED]
 - This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
 - Narrative period: evolution of human-AI relationships